James J.

 President Emeritus

-Jim Sandman is Distinguished Lecturer and Senior Consultant to the Future of the Profession Initiative at the University of Pennsylvania Carey Law School.
+Jim Sandman is Distinguished Professor of Practice and Public Service at the University of South Carolina Joseph F. Rice School of Law.
 He is also President Emeritus of the Legal Services Corporation, the United States’ largest funder of civil legal aid programs.
-Jim served as President of LSC from 2011 to February of 2020.
+Jim served as President of LSC from 2011 to 2020.

 Jim practiced for 30 years with the international, Washington-based law firm of Arnold & Porter.
 He served as the firm’s Managing Partner for a decade.
-Immediately prior to joining the Legal Services Corporation, he served for three years as General Counsel of the District of Columbia Public Schools.
-He is a past President of the 100,000-member District of Columbia Bar.
+He is a former General Counsel of the District of Columbia Public Schools and a past President of the 124,000-member District of Columbia Bar.

-Jim was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by the Legal Times in 2008.
+Jim is a recipient of American Lawyer’s Lifetime Achievement Award.
+He was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by Legal Times.
 The University of Pennsylvania Law School has honored him with its Alumni Award of Merit and its Howard Lesnick Pro Bono Award.
 He has also received the American Bar Association’s Presidential Citation; the District of Columbia Bar’s highest honor, the Justice William J. Brennan Jr. Award; the Distinguished Life Fellow Award from the Fellows of the American Bar Foundation; Legal Services NYC’s Visionary Leadership Award; the Wiley A. Branton Award from the Washington Lawyers’ Committee for Civil Legal Rights and Urban Affairs; the Pioneer of Justice Award from the Neighborhood Legal Services Program of Washington, D.C.; the Hugh A. Johnson, Jr. Memorial Award from the Hispanic Bar Association of the District of Columbia; the D.C.
 Commission on Human Rights’ Cornelius R. Alexander Humanitarian Award; the Washington Council of Lawyers’ Presidents’ Award; the Council for Court’s Excellence’s Justice Potter Steward Award; and the Legal Aid Society of Cleveland's Louis Stokes Paragon Award.
-He was awarded an honorary Doctor of Humane Letters degree by the College of Saint Rose and an honorary Doctor of Laws degree by Albany Law School and has received Villanova University’s Medallion Award.
-He has given commencement addresses at Villanova Law School, Rutgers Law School, Albany Law School, and the University of the District of Columbia David A. Clarke School of Law.
+He was awarded an honorary Doctor of Humane Letters degree by the College of Saint Rose and honorary Doctor of Laws degrees by Albany Law School and Wilkes University.
+He has received Villanova University’s Medallion Award.
+He has given commencement addresses at Villanova Law School, Rutgers Law School, Albany Law School, the University of the District of Columbia David A. Clarke School of Law, the College of Saint Rose, and Wilkes University.